hkwu/ghastly/docs/README.md

 ### Evil Eval
 Have you ever had the itch to use your bot as a JavaScript console?
 Now you can!
 We'll build a command which interprets input as JavaScript, evaluates it, and returns to us the results of the evaluation.

 We start off similarly to our previous example by defining a configurator for the `eval` command.
-What's different is that we now have to handle retrieving the script which we need to evaluate as a command argument.
+What's different is that we now have to handle retrieving command arguments.
 To do this, we'll add a new property to the returned configuration object: an array called `parameters`.

 ```js
 function evilEval() {